 So bring at least a small serving for a great ending to your dinner.

 These need to be kept away from moisture, or you'll end up chewing a weirdly textured dessert.
 Double bag them!

 Here's a fantastic way to deliver a wallop of vitamin C to your body, all in one sitting: dried tomatoes you can toss on top of your rice or grain based evening meal.

 Lightweight packets of powdered EmergenC have been known to travel with me not only on my backpacking journeys, but any time I travel out of my daily routine.

 Try this sample pack to experiment with your favorite flavor(s).

 You'll be getting antioxidants, but also plenty of B vitamins and electrolytes, all in one delicious serving to keep your taste buds from getting grumpy.

 Tip: Also makes a flavorful warming beverage before sleep, useful for the rest-and-repair cycle your body will be undergoing.

-While all of us need a daily dose of vitamin C (currently set at an average of 80 mg across both genders), if you're hiking AND in one of the following groups, you'll need to eat even more of the hiking foods mentioned here.
+If you're hiking AND in one of the following groups, you'll need to eat even more of the hiking foods mentioned here.

 Not with water soluble (i.e. you pee out the excess amounts) vitamins like B and C, unless you decide to sit down and eat an entire pallet of dried fruit during your rest break.